All Car Badges and Logos With Stars

 Pontiac Logo

-Pontiac is a division of General Motors, which closed in 2010 after the last car was produced.
-The reason for the liquidation was GM’s financial problems.
+Pontiac is a division of General Motors, which ceased operations in 2010 after its final car was produced.
+The liquidation was due to GM’s financial problems.
 The brand was named after an Indian chief who led a rebellion against the British in the 18th century.
 Paying tribute to history and roots, the first logo featured an Indian headdress.
-In recent years, Pontiac has moved to a more concise version, a red arrow pointing downward.
+In recent years, Pontiac has adopted a more concise version featuring a downward-pointing red arrow.
 This logo is also known as the “Dart.”
 At the top of the arrow is a silver star.

 Mercedes-Benz